-The instructors ultimately assign scores and grades in consultation with the TA and PMs.
+The instructor ultimately assigns scores and grades in consultation with the TAs and PMs.
 If you have a problem with a score on an assignment/exam or your grade, you are welcome to bring it up with them or the instructors, but only the instructors are empowered to change grades.